Fernando1612/project_aegis/README_EN.md

 ## 1. Architecture Overview

-The system consists of three Docker containers running on an internal network, utilizing the **Kukapay Freqtrade MCP** as the bridge.
+### Current Architecture (v2.2)
+The current system operates with a single strategist agent and an evolution engine.

 ```mermaid
 graph TD